Newport and Wickford Railroad and Steamboat Company

-The Newport and Wickford Railroad and Steamboat Company was a railroad in Rhode Island.
+The Newport and Wickford Railroad and Steamboat Company was a railroad and steamboat operator in Rhode Island.
 It was first chartered in 1862 as the Wickford Branch Railroad, and intended to connect Wickford Junction station to downtown Wickford, Rhode Island, by rail, and Wickford to Newport, Rhode Island, by steamboat.
 The company changed its name to the Wickford Railroad in 1864, before adopting its final name in 1870.
 Construction was completed in 1871, when the railroad began hauling both passengers and freight with a single locomotive and two railroad cars.
 Steamboats were purchased to connect to Newport.
 The railroad operated under the control of the New York, Providence and Boston Railroad, but maintained its own corporate identity until a 1909 takeover by the New York, New Haven and Hartford Railroad.
 Passenger trains and the steamboat service were both ended in October 1925, and the final half a mile to Wickford Landing was abandoned in 1938.
 The rest of the line was abandoned by the New Haven in 1962.

 History

 Formation and construction

 The New York, Providence and Boston Railroad (known as the Stonington Line) was the first railroad to be built in southern Rhode Island, completed in 1837.
 The company planned to route their line directly through the coastal village of Wickford, but surveyors were chased out of town by local farmers armed with guns.
 As a result, the Stonington Line avoided Wickford, passing by 3 mi west.
 By the 1860s, Wickford residents had come to regret rejecting the railroad, and therefore decided to form their own company to connect Wickford to the Stonington Line.

 The railroad would also connect to Wickford's port, where steamboats could be run to Newport, Rhode Island, a popular summer destination for wealthy New York City residents.
 At the time, the connection between trains from New York City and steamboats was in Greenwich, Connecticut.
-Traveling by ship to Newport from west of Rhode Island meant traveling past Point Judith, an area known for rough seas.
+Traveling by ship to Newport from west of Rhode Island meant sailing past Point Judith, an area known for rough seas.
 An all-rail trip meant traveling via Providence, Rhode Island, and Fall River, Massachusetts, which took a significant amount of time.

 The railroad was first chartered in 1862 as the Wickford Branch Railroad, before amending its charter in 1864 and dropping the "branch" from its name.
 A survey for the line was completed in January 1864, identifying a two-and-a-half-mile (4.0 km) route from the Stonington Line's Wickford depot to Wickford proper.
 A third charter was granted in 1870 and the company adopted its final name, the Newport and Wickford Railroad and Steamboat Company.
 Construction was completed in June 1871.
 The total cost of the railroad and equipment, including a steamboat, was just under $164,000.